Leibniz-HBI/smo-wiki/docs/General-News-Scrapers.md

 # General News Scrapers

 Welcome to the General News Scrapers page.
-This site aims to provide a overview of all useful Tools that can be used to research on different Newssites f.e.
-NYT, SPON, Guardian and other.
+This site aims to provide an overview of all useful tools that can be used to research on different Newssites f.e.
+NYT, SPON, Guardian, and others.
 If you face problems or issues with one of the apps within the list, feel free to post an [Issue](https://github.com/Leibniz-HBI/Social-Media-Observatory/issues) on our repo.
 It helps us to maintain this list.

 ### Useful News Scrapers